 Research Blog

-Welcome to part 1 of ODX's "Functional Age Biomarkers" Series.
-In this series of posts, the ODX Research Team explores 9 blood biomarkers that reflect physiological function and biological/functional age and can help predict 10-year mortality.
+Welcome to part 1 of ODX's "Biological Age Biomarkers" Series.
+In this series of posts, the ODX Research Team explores nine blood biomarkers that reflect physiological function and biological age and can help predict 10-year mortality.

 Dicken Weatherby, N.D. and Beth Ellen DiLuglio, MS, RDN, LDN

 Aging is a major contributor to chronic diseases and is a significant public health burden.
-However, individuals of the same chronological age can show considerable differences in age-related diseases and mortality risk, indicating variations in biological/functional aging processes.
-Recent research suggests that biological/functional age and aging acceleration predict morbidity and mortality risks better than chronological age (Tang 2024).
+However, individuals of the same chronological age can show considerable differences in age-related diseases and mortality risk, indicating variations in biological aging processes.
+Recent research suggests that biological age and aging acceleration predict morbidity and mortality risks better than chronological age (Tang 2024).

 Aging is also associated with frailty, which is characterized by weakness, reduced physical activity, muscle loss (sarcopenia), and decreased resistance and response to stress.
 In general, function deteriorates, and metabolic homeostasis is disrupted with aging.
 However, these changes may be better reflected by evaluating biological age, which considers physiological function and competence, versus chronological age, which only considers the passing of time.
 Genetic and environmental factors can influence pathological (premature) aging and biological age.
 Environmental and lifestyle factors are modifiable, including toxin exposure, smoking, excess alcohol, drug use, mental stress, education, sedentary lifestyle, and frailty (Figuer 2021).